garden-io/garden/docs/reference/providers/kubernetes.md

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname:

-    # Set a default username (used for namespacing within a cluster).
-    defaultUsername:

     # Defines the strategy for deploying the project services.
     # Default is "rolling update" and there is experimental support for "blue/green" deployment.
     # The feature only supports modules of type `container`: other types will just deploy using the default strategy.